 On Wednesday (7/6) afternoon, Irish bookmaker Paddy Power released odds for the 2016-17 NBA MVP with Stephen Curry (+250) listed as the favorite.
 That would be a remarkable achievement considering that only three players (Larry Bird, Wilt Chamberlain and Bill Russell) have won the MVP in three consecutive seasons.
 The following day, 5Dimes posted MVP odds for seven players.

 With Kevin Durant joining the Golden State Warriors, Russell Westbrook is now front and center as the face of the Oklahoma City Thunder.
-It remains unclear whether the Thunder will look to trade Westbrook (he’s currently -280 to be traded at Bovada), but he should post massive numbers with Durant gone.
+Based on his past performance with Durant out of the lineup, it’s safe to assume that Westbrook will post an impressive stat line this season..

 The table below displays Westbrook’s statistics with and without Kevin Durant in the lineup.